Toughbook: Toughbook CF-31

 The Toughbook CF-31 was first released in 2010.
 As part of the sixth generation of Panasonic's Toughbook line.
 The Toughbook CF-31 has MIL-STD-810G and IP65 certification.
 It is designed with a touchscreen.

 Specifications for the Toughbook CF-31 include a shock-mounted hard drive, removable through locking reinforced port doors.
 It runs on either an Intel Core i3, Core i5 or Core i7 processor with 4-16 GB of DDR3 SDRAM.

 Integrated options include 4G LTE multi carrier mobile broadband as well as satellite GPS.
 CF-31 units may also be equipped with a sealed backlit keyboard or a rubberized backlit keyboard, as well as a fingerprint scanner or smart card reader for additional security.
 Just like the CF-30 and below, it also supports a DVD drive, secondary battery, or if one removes a rubber "bumper" strip on the inside of the media bay door, a dummy insert.

+The CF-31 had a resolution of 1024 x 768, and was the last Panasonic laptop to feature a 4:3 fullscreen display.
+It was discontinued in April of 2020.
+Panasonic no longer makes laptops with 4:3 displays.